Weak Random Periodic Solutions of Random Dynamical Systems

 Note that the period $T$ of the random periodic solutions introduced in \cite{ZZ2} is deterministic and uniform for all random paths $\omega$.
-However, for many random dynamical systems induced by random or stochastic differential equations, the solutions exhibit some periodic behavior while the periods depend on $\omega$.
-To deal with these phenomena, we will introduce in this paper the novel definition of weak random periodic solutions (see Definition \ref{defi2} given below).
-From the definition, it is easy to see that any random periodic solution is a weak random periodic solution.
+However, for many random dynamical systems induced by random or stochastic differential equations, the solutions exhibit some periodic behaviors while the periods depend on $\omega$.
+To deal with these phenomena, we introduce in this paper the novel concept of weak random periodic solutions.
+It is easy to see that any random periodic solution is a weak random periodic solution.
 But, in general, a weak random periodic solution might not be a random periodic solution.

 The remainder of this paper is organized as follows.
-In Section 2, we give a necessary and sufficient condition for the existence of weak random periodic solutions and present a useful criterion for their existence.
+In Section 2, we introduce the concept of weak random periodic solutions and present a useful criterion for their existence.
 In Section 3, we give the definition of weak random periodic measures and show that the existence of weak random periodic solutions implies the existence of weak random periodic measures.
-Further, we establish the existence of invariant measures of random dynamical systems by virtue of their weak random periodic solutions.
+Further, we establish the existence of invariant measures for random dynamical systems by virtue of their weak random periodic solutions.
 In Section 4, we use concrete examples to illustrate the weak random periodic phenomena of dynamical systems induced by random and stochastic differential equations.